ibm-build-lab/acct-config-iam/README_SANDBOX.md

    ```

    **IMPORTANT:** Make a note of the Service id IAM API key.
 This will be saved in `serviceid-api-key.json` file

 7. Add users to the access groups

     External users need to register for cloud accounts [here](https://cloud.ibm.com/registration)

-    - A user who needs to create or configure OpenShift clusters needs to belong to `-ADMIN`
+    - A user who needs to create or configure OpenShift clusters needs to belong to the `-ADMIN` access group

-    - A user who just needs cluster admin privileges needs to belong to `-USER`
+    - A user who just needs cluster admin privileges needs to belong to the `-USER` access group

-    - Users that need additional privileges to manage Cloud Satellite need to belong to `-SAT-ADMIN`
+    - Users that need additional privileges to manage Cloud Satellite need to belong to the `-SAT-ADMIN` access group

+    - For IBM Cloud Satellite usage, add the `partner-sandbox-service-id` to the `-SAT-ADMIN` access group

 8. Give support ticket access to ADMIN users: